+You can remove the burner parts for cleaning; see 'Cleaning Your Cooker'.
 You should wipe the enamel top surface of the cooker around the hotplate burners as soon as possible after spills occur.
 Try to wipe them off while the enamel is still warm.

 NOTE: The use of aluminium pans may cause metallic marking of the pan supports.
-This does not affect the durability of the enamel and may be cleaned off with an appropriate metal cleaner.
+This does not affect the durability of the enamel and may be cleaned off with a suitable metal cleaner.

-The Wok Cradle (optional)
+The Wok Cradle (optional extra)

 The wok cradle is designed to fit a 35 cm wok.
 If you use a different wok, make sure that it fits the cradle.
 Woks vary very widely in size and shape.
-It is important that the wok sits down on the pan support - however, if the wok is too small, the cradle will not support it properly (Fig. 2.9).
+It is important that it sits down on the pan support - however, if the wok is too small, the cradle will not support it properly (Fig. 2.9).

-The cradle should be used on the wok burner only.
-When you fit the cradle, make sure that it is supported properly on a pan support and the wok is sitting level in the cradle (Fig. 2.10).
+The cradle should be used on the wok burners only.
+When you fit the cradle, check that the wok is supported properly on a pan support and is sitting level in the cradle (Fig. 2.10).